pionxzh/wakaru/packages/unminify/README.md

 + }
 ```

-This rule will try to adopting `Early Exit` pattern if possible.
+This rule will try to adopt the `Early Exit` strategy if possible.

 ```diff
 function fn () {